-Keon Coleman vs Ladd McConkey: Who Should You Start?
+Keon Coleman vs Ladd McConkey: The Full Breakdown

 Target volume is the story here.
 Ladd McConkey saw 106 targets in 2025, while Keon Coleman drew 59.
 That workload gap usually translates into a higher weekly floor for Ladd McConkey, even in weeks where Keon Coleman posts the bigger ceiling game.
 Consistency-minded managers lean toward target share; boom-bust managers chase the upside.